Services & Information

 February Patron Appreciation Week: In cooperation with local libraries (Salmon Falls Library, Berry Memorial Library and Waterboro Public Library), a sweet treat is provided all week.
 Materials are provided to create Valentine cards.

 Summer Reading Program: A summer reading program for children and adults.
-In cooperation with local libraries (Salmon Falls Library, Berry Memorial Library and Waterboro Public Library), weekly prizes and books are awarded for reading and being read to.
+In cooperation with local libraries (Salmon Falls Library, West Buxton Public Library and Waterboro Public Library), weekly prizes and books are awarded for reading and being read to.
 Crafts and other participatory activities are provided.
 All four libraries collaborate for an end-of-program celebration.

 Funds for the summer reading program are graciously provided by the Narragansett Number One Foundation.
 This nonprofit corporation donates to other nonprofit 501(c)(3) public organizations in Buxton and the surrounding areas.
 For more information, visit http://www.nnof.org/.

 Check out the library's Facebook page for upcoming events and the most current information at https://www.facebook.com/Hollis-Center-Public-Library-168908416499389/.

 - A Windows laptop for borrowing